Turtlepaw/trivia-docs/guide/creating/coding.md

 console.log(Questions)
 ```

-## Adding a session token
+## Session Tokens
-If you don't want to get the same questions (noboby wants that!) you can use a session token!
+If you don't want to get the same questions (nobody wants that!) you can use a session token!

 <!-- eslint-skip -->
 ```js {4-8,15}